The Best National Parks In Meghalaya For Wildlife Enthusiasts

 Entry Fees- Varies upon the nationality of the person

 3. Nokrek National Park

 Nestled in the cultural and heritage centre of the Garo tribe;Tura- The Nokrek National Park is renowned for being one of the best national parks in Meghalaya that is home to a wide assortment of members of the wildlife.
 From the adorable Red Pandas to the majestic Asian Elephants and rare clouded leopards, this national park has it all.
 This national park also dwells a rare species, the Hoolock Gibbon.
 Besides being one of the top national parks in Meghalaya, the Nokrek National Park is also known to have a plethora of medicinal plants like the Nepenthes Khasiana; an endangered plant used by the locals for medicinal purposes.
-The national park also possesses forest tracks and limestone caves.
+This is one of the popular wildlife sanctuaries in Meghalayas as it also possesses forest tracks and limestone caves.

 Best time to visit: October- May